 Guidelines to Minimize Cayenne Pepper Side Effects

-To avoid adverse effects, always start with a minimal amount of cayenne pepper and gradually increase the dosage.
-Likewise, opting for a variety with a lower heat unit initially may be beneficial.
+To avoid adverse effects, always start with minimal cayenne pepper and gradually increase the dosage.
+Likewise, it may be beneficial to opt for a variety with a lower heat unit initially.

-As digestion begins in the mouth, consuming cayenne pepper in liquid form, such as water or juice, may be more tolerable than swallowing capsules.
+As digestion begins in the mouth, consuming cayenne pepper in liquid forms, such as water or juice, maybe more tolerable than swallowing capsules.
 This allows your stomach to anticipate the incoming substance, potentially mitigating a strong adverse reaction.

 If you have experienced side effects from cayenne pepper, please share them with us!
 Continue reading below for reported side effects from our readers.